We are proud to have an excellent Chair and Vice Chairs of the Collaborative

 He Joined the NHS in 1999 as a National Trainee on the NHS General Management Training Scheme, and Previously worked at a post-doctoral level as a team leader in molecular genetics at the Paterson Institute for Cancer Research in Manchester and before that at Strangeway’s Research Laboratory in Cambridge.

-Angela was appointed on 1 April 2012.
-Angela joined us from NHS Luton and NHS Bedfordshire where she was Chief Executive and has an excellent career history which includes roles as Chief Executive of Human Fertilisation and Embryology Authority, Director of Public Health – Delivery and Performance at Department of Health and Director of Healthcare for Ministry of Defence.
+Angela is now Chief Executive of Camden & Islington NHS Foundation Trust. .
+Angela joined them from Kent & Medway Partnership NHS Trust, and was formerly at NHS Luton and NHS Bedfordshire where she was Chief Executive and has an excellent career history which includes roles as Chief Executive of Human Fertilisation and Embryology Authority, Director of Public Health – Delivery and Performance at Department of Health and Director of Healthcare for Ministry of Defence.
 Angela began her career as a Speech and Language therapist and has a key commitment to clinical leadership and staff engagement.

 She has an executive coaching qualification and a real interest in organisational culture.
 She is keen to lead the Trust towards becoming more innovative, culturally strong and always learning.